ArvinSubramaniam/cems_model/README.md

 # cems_model

-The code here describes results in "Cortical Models of Expansive Non-linear Mixed Selectivity" form my Masters thesis.
+The code here provides results for "Cortical Models of Expansive Non-linear Mixed Selectivity" from my Masters thesis.
 The files can be roughly divided as follows:

 ## 1. Capacity: (Chapters 2 and 3)